Joeliebo20/BC-Transit-Project/README.md

 # BC Transit Data Analysis

-This repository includes various files of code that were used for our project with the Broome County Department of Transportation (BC Transit).
+This repository includes various files of code that were used for our projects with the Broome County Department of Transportation (BC Transit).
-Our goal was to use their data to find trends in Binghamton University student ridership during the Fall 2023 semester.
+Our goal was to use their data to find trends in Binghamton University student ridership during the Fall 2023 semester, as well as how people pay their bus fare (non-students).

 Their data consisted of two main types:

 1. Student Rider Transactions - a record of each time a student ID was used to board a bus, including information such as date, time, bus number, and route.
   These transactions did NOT include location information of the bus/where the student boarded it.
+This data was contained in a single CSV file.
-2. Bus Geo-Location Data - coordinate locations of each bus, logged every 15 seconds while the bus is turned on.
-Includes date, time, bus number, latitude, & longitude coordinates.
+2. Bus Geo-Location Data - coordinate locations of each bus, logged every 15 seconds while the bus is turned on, and includes date, time, bus number, latitude, & longitude coordinates.
+This data was shared with us organized in the following way:
+  Each bus has its own folder (43 total).
+Within each folder, there are CSV files that contain the location information of the bus on a weekly basis.
+A folder can contain up to 16 of these files, as there were 16 weeks in the semester.
+Any missing weeks in the folder were weeks when the bus was not operational at least once during that time.

 ## Data Transformation & Assigning Location Coordinates (JOIN_V2.R)